kolenaIO/kolena/docs/metrics/meteor.md

 ## Implementation Details

-We define METEOR as the product of two components - the Unigram Precision/Recall Harmonic Mean, and Word Order Penalty.
+We define METEOR as the product of two components - the Unigram Precision / Recall Harmonic Mean, and Word Order Penalty.
 That is,

 $$
 \text{METEOR} = \underbrace{\text{FMean}}_{\text{Harmonic Mean of Unigram Precision/Recall}} * \underbrace{(1 - \text{Penalty})}_{\text{Word Order Penalty}}